davesnuthouse/RedGuild/README.md

 9. A warning to the RL/ML that they have to allocate Attendance DKP before people leave the group
 10. (Done) Restore the chat window slash commmands
 11. (Done) Balance field shouldn't be able to be edited
+12. Clicking away from edit value on DKP table doesnt deslect value (like pressing enter would)

 Known Bugs: